andrmor/ANTS2/README.md

 + Docker version (inlcudes Geant4 installation and X-win GUI) is available

 It is an open source package developed using CERN ROOT and Qt framework (C++).
+Currently we are working on implementation of gemetry visualization using JSROOT library.

 For installation guides see:
 https://github.com/andrmor/ANTS2/wiki/Ants2Install